International Space Station: Robotic arms and cargo cranes

-A grapple fixture was added to Zarya on STS-134 to enable Canadarm2 to inchworm itself onto the Russian Orbital Segment.
+A grapple fixture was added to Zarya on STS-134 to enable Canadarm2 to inchworm itself onto the ROS.
 Also installed during STS-134 was the 50 ft Orbiter Boom Sensor System (OBSS), which had been used to inspect heat shield tiles on Space Shuttle missions and which can be used on the station to increase the reach of the MSS.
 Staff on Earth or the ISS can operate the MSS components using remote control, performing work outside the station without the need for space walks.

 Japan's Remote Manipulator System, which services the Kibō Exposed Facility, was launched on STS-124 and is attached to the Kibō Pressurised Module.
 The arm is similar to the Space Shuttle arm as it is permanently attached at one end and has a latching end effector for standard grapple fixtures at the other.

-The European Robotic Arm, which will service the Russian Orbital Segment, was launched alongside the Nauka module.
+The European Robotic Arm, which will service the ROS, was launched alongside the Nauka module.
 The ROS does not require spacecraft or modules to be manipulated, as all spacecraft and modules dock automatically and may be discarded the same way.
 Crew use the two Strela (Стрела́) cargo cranes during EVAs for moving crew and equipment around the ROS.
 Each Strela crane has a mass of 45 kg.

 Former module

 Pirs

 Pirs (Russian: Пирс, lit.
 'Pier') was launched on 14 September 2001, as ISS Assembly Mission 4R, on a Russian Soyuz-U rocket, using a modified Progress spacecraft, Progress M-SO1, as an upper stage.
-Pirs was undocked by Progress MS-16 on 26 July 2021, 10:56 UTC, and deorbited on the same day at 14:51 UTC to make room for Nauka module to be attached to the space station.
+Pirs was undocked by Progress MS-16 on 26 July 2021, 10:56 UTC, and deorbited on the same day at 14:51 UTC to make room for the Nauka module to be attached to the space station.
 Prior to its departure, Pirs served as the primary Russian airlock on the station, being used to store and refurbish the Russian Orlan spacesuits.